Juan Escarré

 Juan Escarré Urueña (born 23 February 1969 in Alicante) is a Spanish field hockey player, who competed for Spain in three Summer Olympics, starting in 1996, when he captured the silver medal with his national side.
 In December 2004 the veteran midfielder won the Champions Trophy in Lahore, Pakistan, the next year followed by the 2005 Men's Hockey European Nations Cup in Leipzig, Germany.

+Personal life

+Escarre hails from Alicante, Spain.
+He married Garcia and they have a daughter Martina.
+They also adopted an Indian girl Saumya.

+International career

+Escarre played in three Olympics and three World Cups.
+His first World Cup was in 1998.
+He played in the 1996, 2000 and 2004 Summer Olympics.
+Beginning with his first World Cup in 1994, he played two more in 1998 and 2002.
+He also played in six Champions Trophy tournaments for Spain.
+He was part of the Spanish team that won the silver medal at the Utrecht World Cup in 1998.

 Club Atlético San Vicente

 The Club of San Vicente del Raspeig was founded in 1969, the year of birth of Juan Escarré.
 It was the club where he has run most of his career since, was only played full seasons in FC Barcelona and the Complutense.
 In the other clubs only going to play once your club was insured to contest the ascent phase and returning to play it.
 Note that in addition to player has been the coach of the team since 1990 along with the help of his brother Roberto Escarré.
 It was also the Coordinator of the sports schools sanvicentero club.